Upstream#

 the request may be returned to the queue.
 If a server is not selected to process a queued request

 within the time set by Warning The Specifies a load balancing method for the group where a request is passed to a randomly selected server, taking into account server weights.
-If the optional Sets the smoothing factor for the previous value when calculating the average response time for the least_time (PRO) load balancing method using the exponentially weighted moving average formula.
-The larger the specified number, the less new values affect the average; if
+If the optional Sets the smoothing factor for the previous value when calculating the average

 Current calculation results are presented as Note Only successful responses are included in the calculation; what is considered an unsuccessful

-response is defined by the proxy_next_upstream,
+response is determined by the proxy_next_upstream,

 fastcgi_next_upstream, uwsgi_next_upstream,